 Beginner School Details:

-• Fee does not include equipment or game jerseys
+• Fee does not include equipment or team jerseys

-• Program is limited to 34 skaters and two goaltenders
+• Limited to 36 skaters and two goaltenders

 Goaltenders: